 With response times as fast as 1 millisecond, 5G also provides the low latency required for drones to communicate with each other and react to the environment in real time.
 The technology’s enhanced throughput makes it ideal for transmitting the large volumes of data that could be generated by applications such as multi-drone inspections or mapping.

 Harnessing the power of cellular connectivity for drone swarms

 If you are looking for a robust cellular connectivity solution for your drone swarm testbed or proof-of-concept, Elsight’s Halo has you covered.
 The 5G-ready solution is compact and lightweight, and is easy to integrate into a wide variety of drone platforms.

-Proven in BVLOS drone flights around the world, Halo uses advanced cellular bonding to deliver a reliable data link with built-in failover and redundancy.
+Proven in BVLOS drone flights around the world, Halo uses advanced AI drone technology based on cellular bonding to deliver a reliable data link with built-in failover and redundancy.
 Aggregating up to four different cellular links from multiple carriers, it is ideal for ensuring that your drone swarming operations are as safe and secure as possible.

 Elsight offers a Halo VIP (Value Investment Program) that allows drone companies to kickstart their acceleration into BVLOS operations.
 The program includes our SMART Start onboarding process that helps you every step of the way with planning, implementation, certification, and expediting a successful proof-of-concept.
 VIP members also benefit from volume discounts on Halo and flexible purchase agreements, giving you the ability to easily scale as your confidence in your swarm technology grows.

 To find out more about how Halo could help you get your drone swarm off the ground, please get in touch!